simpleinjector/Documentation/source/quickstart.rst

         }
     }

-The given configuration registers implementations for the *IOrderRepository* and *ILogger* interfaces, as well as registering the concrete class *CancelOrderHandler*.
+The given configuration registers implementations for the *IOrderRepository*, *ILogger*, and *IEventPublisher* interfaces, as well as registering the concrete class *CancelOrderHandler*.
 The code snippet shows a few interesting things.
 First of all, you can map concrete instances (such as *SqlOrderRepository*) to an interface or base type (such as *IOrderRepository*).
-In the given example, every time you ask the container for an *IOrderRepository*, it will always create a new *SqlOrderRepository* on your behalf (in DI terminology: an object with a **Transient** lifestyle).
+In the given example, every time you ask the container for an *IOrderRepository*, it will always create a new *SqlOrderRepository* on your behalf (in Simple Injector's terminology: an object with a **Transient** lifestyle).

 The second registration maps the *ILogger* interface to a *FileLogger* implementation.
-This *FileLogger* is registered with the **Singleton** lifestyle—only one instance of *FileLogger* will ever be created by the **Container**.
+This *FileLogger* is registered with the **Singleton** lifestyle—only one instance of *FileLogger* will ever be created by the **Container** instance.

 Further more, you can map a concrete implementation to itself (as shown with the *CancelOrderHandler*).
 This registration is a short-hand for the following registration:

 .. code-block:: csharp

-    container.Register<CancelOrderHandler, CancelOrderHandler>();
+    container.Register<CancelOrderHandler, CancelOrderHandler>(Lifestyle.Transient);

 This basically means, every time you request a *CancelOrderHandler*, you'll get a new *CancelOrderHandler*.